bright/new-www/content/blog/frontend-developer-with-over-8-years-of-experience-meet-jędrzej.md

 It’s hard to say because as you know I started to work in this industry years ago.
 I guess my career began when there weren’t so many frameworks available.
 So I naturally focused on getting to know the language.
 That’s what I would recommend to future frontend developers. **Focus on understanding the language, not only frameworks**.
 Language is the basic tool you are going to work with, so don’t neglect it.
 Also, you should **understand the basics of algorithms and software design patterns**.

 <div class="image"><img src="/images/jedrzej_quote_language.png" alt="Jędrzej's quote on understanding the language" title="Jędrzej's quote on understanding the language"  /> </div>

+When you possess that knowledge, you can **start to get familiar with popular frameworks like React or Vue**.
+That's also a great moment to **learn libraries, like styled components or Tailwind for styling and the role of tooling like Webpack** in a project.
+You don’t need to know how to configure Webpack, but you should be aware what’s the purpose of it.

+## You have worked at Bright Inventions for over a year.
+How do you recall joining the company?

+I had a couple of interviews scheduled with different companies including Bright Inventions. **Why did I choose Bright?
+Actually, because of the very intriguing tech interview** I had with [Piotr](/about-us/piotr/) and [Bartek](/about-us/bartosz-sz/).
+It was a long, 2-hour interview.
+However, after finishing it I felt that these were the people I wanted to work with.
+I was happy that the feeling was mutual when I was offered a job.